jacebenson/jace.pro/content/post/2019-03-01-using-import-sets-always/index.md

-Always use import sets for data from another system, and always store all the data you can see in that import set so you don't have to get into the integration to do modificaitons.
+Always use import sets for data from another system, and always store all the data you can see in that import set so you don't have to get into the integration to do modifications.

 You may hear reasons to not do this;

-**Objection:** "This is just a small Solarwinds import to add to our network devices, It would be just as fast to write to the table in a script include."
+**Objection:** "This is just a small SolarWinds import to add to our network devices, It would be just as fast to write to the table in a script include."

-**What you should think:** "Sure, but then the moment they change their data or want to coalesc on something else, you'll have to re-interogate the data to map it."
+**What you should think:** "Sure, but then the moment they change their data or want to coalesce on something else, you'll have to re-interrogate the data to map it."

 **What you should say:** \"Any integration needs to come in to a import